 - Provide value (e.g. products/services development, defining the price, selecting and choosing the distribution channels).

-Port authorities deal with a multitude of public and private stakeholders, frequently dispersed over a wide geographic space, who exercise a multi-directional influence on their action.
-The borderless nature of modern supply chains and port clusters evolution have their own implications for port marketing strategies:
+Port authorities deal with a multitude of public and private stakeholders, frequently dispersed over a wide geographic space, who exercise a multi-directional influence on their actions.
+The borderless nature of modern supply chains and port clusters evolution have implications for port marketing strategies:

 - It is rarely the case that actors operate or develop alone within the port cluster.
 Irrespective of size, the bundling of operations and the clustering of activities facing related issues by endorsing a collective action logic is essential, irrespective of the market niche.